ladimolnar/Temporary/MI/README.md

 All the projects in the solution are self contained.
 All dependencies are included via NuGet packages and should be retrieved by Visual Studio automatically.
 The solution was built and tested with Visual Studio 2015 (Update 1) Community edition.

+##Source code

+The web service is a simple ASP.NET Web API.
+The most relevant sources are:
+- **Models**: See project MIModels (Portable Class Library)
+- **Controllers**: See Controllers\ClaimsController.cs and Controllers\VehiclesController.cs
+- **Test automation**: Implemented using Visual Studio tests.
+See project MIWebService.Tests.
+The test classes are under the folders Tests and IntegrationTests

 ##Testing the solution

 ###Test Automation